ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 Advantages of One-Shot Tasks

 What is the advantage of otask?
-Let's return to our example and look at the 10 send tasks.
+Let's consider an example of 10 send tasks sending to 10 different ports.
 Suppose outgoing traffic is very light and a send task spends 90% of its time waiting at an exchange for another message to send.
 Why tie up a valuable stack all this time?
 Quite possibly, 2 stacks (or even 1 stack) would satisfy the needs of the 10 tasks.
-Hence, using one-shot tasks would, in this one area, give an 80% reduction in stack space!
+Hence, using one-shot tasks would, in this one area, give an 80 to 90% reduction in stack space.

 smx vs. OSEK Stack Sharing

-The smx one-shot task stack-sharing feature is similar to the OSEK BCC1 one-shot execution model.
-The latter allows sharing a single stack among all tasks.
-The required stack space is determined by the sum of the maximum stack sizes of all priority levels.
+The OSEK required stack space is determined by the sum of the maximum stack sizes of all priority levels.
 For example, if there were two priority 3 tasks requiring stacks of 200 and 300 bytes, then 300 would be added for level 3.
 This model requires that every task run to completion, except while preempted by a higher priority task.

-In contrast to OSEK BCC1, smx allows a mixture of conventional tasks, with permanent stacks, and one-shot tasks, with temporary stacks.
 If we make the rule, like OSEK BCC1, that one-shot tasks may not suspend themselves, then the number of stacks required in the stack pool is equal to the number of different priorities of one-shot tasks.
 For example, if there are 10 one-shot tasks having 3 different priorities, then only 3 stacks are required in the stack pool.
-Unlike OSEK, these stacks must all be the same size.
+Unlike OSEK, these stacks must all be the same size, so total smx RAM usage may be somewhat higher.

 Note that one-shot smx tasks can wait at semaphores, exchanges, and other smx objects, when stopped.
 OSEK one-shot tasks cannot do this.
-Also, to add conventional tasks, OSEK requires changing to the ECC1 or ECC2 model, neither of which permits stack sharing.
+Also, to add normal tasks, OSEK requires changing to the ECC1 or ECC2 model, neither of which permits stack sharing.
 Hence, it is all or nothing with OSEK.
-With smx no such limitation exists -- there can be any number of either kind of task.
-Not only that, one-shot tasks can behave like conventional tasks until they stop.
-Because of these differences, smx gives a programmer much greater flexibility in fitting an application into limited RAM space, than does OSEK.
+With smx, no such limitation exists — there can be any number of either kinds of task.
+In addition, one-shot tasks can behave like normal tasks until they stop.
+Because of these differences, smx provides much greater flexibility to fit an application into limited RAM space, than does OSEK.

 For More Information